mucximilian/OLMapPoints/README.md

 ## TO DOs:
 * Adding more points to the URL anchor (i.e. start point, end point and an arbitrary number of points in between)
+* Adding user interactivity to select which point to add
 * Implementing point dragging

 * * *